10 Tips for an Indulgent, Spa-Like Bubble Bath Experience for Valentine's Day (or Any Day!)

 Another option is to use battery-operated flameless candles with LEDs, which stay cool and are safer than candles with open, burning flames.
 Battery-operated flameless candles have improved significantly since they first came out.
 Today you can find surprisingly realistic-looking flameless pillar candles, votive candles and tea light candles.
 Some are even made with real wax shells, with or without a "drip effect."
 Many of them also flicker (although so far, very few flameless candles or tea lights flicker very realistically).

 Flameless LED candles can save space, since you can place them directly on your sink, counter, etc. without a tray or holder underneath.
 They also produce no soot or wax drips to clean up.
 They're designed to be left on for extended periods of time and many of them have timers and/or remote controls, so you don't need to worry about switching them off right away when you finish your bath.
 When deciding where to put battery-operated candles, make sure not to set them on any surface where they could fall or be knocked over into the sink, tub, or any other wet area accidentally!

 There are several different types of LED candle flames. are the most realistic of any I've seen.
 I tend to be an avid bargain hunter, but in my opinion, the Luminara brand candles are unquestionably worth their higher price.
 I first saw them at a friend's house and was surprised and delighted by the realistic moving flame effect on her candles, but I was initially put off by the price.
 I made the mistake of buying a less expensive brand that had excellent reviews and learned the hard way that other brands' "dancing flame" effects aren't nearly as realistic.
-After that, I bought several Luminara candles for our home and then purchased two more as gifts.
-Everyone loves them!
+Since then, I have bought many Luminara candles both for our home and as gifts.
+Everyone who sees them loves them!
 Luminara LED moving flame candles

 STEP 3: Arrange Candles on a Smooth, Reflective Surface